osuuj/nokia-city-data-analysis/client/app/APP_REFACTORING_PROGRESS.md

    - Test focus management

 ## Notes
+- Keep track of any new issues or improvements needed
+- Document any decisions made during the refactoring process
+- Update this document as progress is made
 - Need to align app folder structure with feature-based architecture
 - Focus on improving accessibility
 - Add comprehensive test coverage